IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 within it.

-In summary, without the Genesis rule, total chain length might be an apples-to-oranges, since, for historical chains the adversary has had sufficient wallclock time and leadership opporutnities to manipulate the chain that consists only of their blocks.
+In summary, without the Genesis rule, total chain length might be an apples-to-oranges comparison, since, for historical chains the adversary has had sufficient wallclock time and leadership opportunities to manipulate the chain that consists only of their blocks.
 On the other hand, the Genesis rule's density comparison in the Genesis window after an intersection is an apples-to-apples comparison.